To focus in on a few key dates or an upcoming schedule, insert a calendar in your

 In this tutorial, we tackled adding a calendar to a PowerPoint presentation.
-With the help of custom PowerPoint templates, it's really easy to transform your slide into a date-based agenda.
+With the help of custom PowerPoint templates, it's easy to transform your slide into a date-based agenda.

 There's no reason to stop learning PowerPoint now!
 One resource that you can use to keep learning is the Ultimate Guide to the Best PPT.
 This Tuts+ resource is the best collection of PowerPoint tutorials across the web.

-- Microsoft PowerPointHow to Make a Great PowerPoint Title Cover Slide - QuicklyAndrew Childress
+- Microsoft PowerPointHow to Make a Great PowerPoint Title Cover Slide Quickly (+ Video)Andrew Childress

-- Microsoft PowerPointHow to Create Organizational Charts in PowerPoint With TemplatesAndrew Childress
+- Microsoft PowerPointHow to Create Organizational Charts in PowerPoint With PPT TemplatesAndrew Childress

-- Microsoft PowerPointHow to Use Infographic Templates for PowerPointAndrew Childress
+- Microsoft PowerPointHow to Make Infographics in PowerPoint Using Infographic Templates for PowerPointAndrew Childress